Virtual classes for the working mathematician: Introduction

 \subsection{Old and new}

-For normal cones, Gysin maps and their properties the main reference is Fulton's Intersection Theory book \cite{Fulton}.
+For Chow groups, normal cones, Gysin maps and their properties the main reference is Fulton's intersection theory book \cite{Fulton}.
 We borrow most of our examples from it.
+All Chow groups will be Chow groups with rational coefficients.
+For Chow groups of Deligne--Mumford stacks we refer to \cite{vis}.
 The stacky version of all the above is explained in \cite{BerFan}.
 The definition of virtual classes which is closest to our approach is the one of Siebert \cite{siebert}.
 We have tried to give an overview of some of the main constructions and techniques in virtual intersection theory, but no attempt has been made to give an exhaustive survey of this topic.
 There are many fundamental results which we do not treat here.
-Among these, we mention the virtual localization theorem \cite{grpa} of Graber and Pandharipande, which is by far the most used method to compute virtual classes.
+Among these, we mention the virtual localization theorem~\cite{grpa} of Graber and Pandharipande, which is by far the most used method to compute virtual classes.

 While this note is intended to be expository, there are some results with a certain degree of originality.
-The virtual push-forward theorem \ref{vpfnew} and some ideas in Section \ref{algorithms} are new.
+The virtual push-forward Theorem~\ref{vpfnew} and some ideas in Section~\ref{algorithms} are new.
 Section \ref{applications} also contains some new examples and observations.